hyperspy/hyperspy/doc/user_guide/samfire.rst

 when fitting multi-dimensional datasets.

-The algorithm will be described in full when accompanying paper is published, however we make the implementation available before that.
+The algorithm will be described in full when accompanying paper is published, but we are making the implementation available now.

 The idea
 --------

-The main idea of SAMFire is to change two things, when compared to the traditional way of fitting datasets with many dimensions in the navigation
+The main idea of SAMFire is to change two things compared to the traditional way of fitting datasets with many dimensions in the navigation space:
-space:

  #.
 Pick a more sensible pixel fitting order.
  #.
 Calculate the pixel starting parameters from already fitted parts of the